sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 While the most common operators are already supported in `torch_to_nnef`, this list is ever expanding, so there is always a need to catch-up when a new model end up adopting one of those.

 In the development of this library we add operator translation (support) on a per need basis (aka we need to export a new model, ow it misses this and that operator, let's implement it).
-There is no commitment by SONOS to support them all, but contribution are always welcome.
+There is no commitment by SONOS to support them all, but contributions are always welcome.

 In this tutorial we will share with you how to contribute a new operator.